ViktorJ/ria-project/README.md

 =======

 This is a note app that lets a user create an account and write, read and edit notes.
+To run the application, clone the repository and run 'npm install'.

+If you want to try the app without creating an account you can use:
+Email: test@test.se
+Password: test

 =======